Where is your office located?

 Do you see clients through insurance?

-As an out-of-network provider, I can give you a superbill on a monthly basis for you to be reimbursed for out-of-network services.
-Please note, however, that providing a superbill requires me to provide you with a mental health diagnosis which will be part of your permanent medical record.
+As an out-of-network provider, I can give you a superbill on a monthly basis for you to submit to your insurance company to then be reimbursed for the previous month’s session fees that qualify as out-of-network services.
+Please note, however, that providing a superbill requires me to provide you with a mental health diagnosis which will be added to your medical record.

 How do I set up an initial appointment?